Skip to Content

 Best Hotels for Lake Louise Larches

 Larch season is a special time at Lake Louise, so why not make it a special getaway and stay at the world-famous Chateau Lake Louise?
 When you are not enjoying the many Lake Louise larch hikes which depart at the doorstep of the Chateau, you can pamper yourself with renowned Fairmont luxury.
+Get all the details in our review of the Chateau Lake Louise.

 A golden larch tree hugs the Chateau Lake Louise